v-cakoll/docs.pl-pl/docs/visual-basic/language-reference/data-types/integer-data-type.md

 ## <a name="programming-tips"></a>Porady dotyczące programowania

-- **Uwagi dotyczące współdziałania.** Jeśli są komunikowanie się ze składnikami programu .NET Framework, na przykład obiektami automatyzacji lub COM, pamiętaj, że `Integer` ma różną szerokość danych (16 bitów) w innych środowiskach.
-Jeśli przekazujesz 16-bitowy argument do takiego składnika, Zadeklaruj go jako `Short` zamiast `Integer` nowego kodu języka Visual Basic.
+- **Interop Considerations.** If you are interfacing with components not written for the .NET Framework, such as Automation or COM objects, remember that `Integer` has a different data width (16 bits) in other environments.
+If you are passing a 16-bit argument to such a component, declare it as `Short` instead of `Integer` in your new Visual Basic code.

-- **Rozszerzanie.** `Integer` — Typ danych rozszerza się na `Long`, `Decimal`, `Single`, lub `Double`.
-Oznacza to, że możesz przekonwertować `Integer` do jednej z tych typów, nie powodując <xref:System.OverflowException?displayProperty=nameWithType> błędu.
+- **Widening.** The `Integer` data type widens to `Long`, `Decimal`, `Single`, or `Double`.
+This means you can convert `Integer` to any one of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Znaki typu.** Dołączanie znaku typu literał `I` do literału wymusza `Integer` typu danych.
-Dołączanie znaku typu identyfikator `%` do jakiegokolwiek identyfikatora wymusza `Integer`.
+- **Type Characters.** Appending the literal type character `I` to a literal forces it to the `Integer` data type.
+Appending the identifier type character `%` to any identifier forces it to `Integer`.

-- **Typ Framework.** Odpowiedni typ w .NET Framework jest <xref:System.Int32?displayProperty=nameWithType> struktury.
+- **Framework Type.** The corresponding type in the .NET Framework is the <xref:System.Int32?displayProperty=nameWithType> structure.

 ## <a name="range"></a>Zakres